oracle/rwloadsim/workloads/OLTP.md

 /home2/mylogin/html/sample
 ```
 and have a symbolic link named /var/www/html/rwloltp pointing to /home2/mylogin/html.
-If the symbolic link is named "rwloltp", a url like http://yourhost/rwloltp can be used to browse
+If the symbolic link is named "rwloltp", a url like http://yourhost/rwloltp
+will point to the top directory for all projects, and clicking the link that is
+the project specific directory, will allow browsing of
-the files generated during execution of runs in the rwloltp workload.
+the files generated during execution of runs for your specific project.
 Do make sure this is working before continuing.

 Note that if you are running secure Linux, you probably need to to execute